LeeHunter/Anki-slicer/README.md

 [![Python versions](https://img.shields.io/pypi/pyversions/anki-slicer.svg)](https://pypi.org/project/anki-slicer/)
 [![License](https://img.shields.io/github/license/leehunter/Anki-slicer)](LICENSE)

-Anki‑Slicer is a utility that lets you take an audio file (MP3, WAV, etc.) plus two SRT subtitles (original + translation), preview and flag sentences you want to learn, and then export it into an Anki flashcard deck — fully synchronized with the audio.
+Anki‑Slicer is a utility that lets you take an audio file (MP3, WAV, etc.) plus two SRT subtitles (original + translation), preview and flag sentences you want to learn, and then export it into an Anki flashcard deck.

-It’s designed for language learners who want to build rich, sentence‑level listening cards with audio + text, all in just a few clicks.
+It’s designed for language learners who want to build rich, sentence‑level flashcards with audio + text, all in just a few clicks.

 ## ✨ Features